 The City Manager is responsible for managing the operations and administration of the Springfield City government.
 The City Manager carries out the duties in accordance with federal, state and local laws and policies adopted by the Mayor and City Council.
 Responsibilities and authorities include implementing the vision of the elected leadership and directing the activities of City departments.
 The City Manager is the chief administrative officer and serves at the pleasure of the Mayor and City Council.

 Additional general areas of responsibility include budget preparation, facilitation of community and economic development initiatives, development and administration of employment policies, evaluation of department heads, and oversight of personnel issues (e.g. employee development, labor relations and negotiations).
 All city personnel report to the City Manager.

-Kevin A. Catlin is a dedicated local government professional and management strategist with a desire to develop and maintain organization excellence and promote innovation.
+Kevin A. Catlin is a dedicated local government professional and management strategist that desires to develop and maintain organizational excellence and promote innovation.
 Apt in political effectiveness to promote equitable, fair outcomes and processes, Kevin has worked with the State of Illinois Governor and legislature to assist disadvantaged business enterprises (DBE) in securing revolving capital.
-The DBE revolving loan program was created to provide assistance to all DBEs that were ready, willing, and able to participate in Illinois Department of Transportation (IDOT) construction contracts with project financing costs through the availability of low-interest lines of credit.
-Kevin managed this program and provided technical assistance to all DBEs that qualified under the program.
 As an advocate and project management administrator, Kevin conducted the first comprehensive diversity assessment of IDOT’s 5,200+ employees.
 This assessment was utilized in human capital resources recruitment efforts department-wide.